-Hypoplastic Left Heart Syndrome
+Symptoms of Hypoplastic Left Heart Syndrome

-Symptoms appear when the ductus arteriosus begins to close during the first 24 to 48 hours of life.
-Subsequently, signs of heart failure, including rapid breathing, shortness of breath, weak pulse, pale or bluish skin, cool body temperature, lethargy, and a decreased number of wet diapers, rapidly develop.
+Symptoms of hypoplastic left heart syndrome appear when the ductus arteriosus begins to close during the first 24 to 48 hours of life.
+Subsequently, signs of heart failure and shock, including rapid breathing, shortness of breath, weak pulse, pale or bluish skin, cool body temperature, lethargy, and a decreased number of wet diapers, rapidly develop.
 When blood flow to the body is reduced, the heart, brain and other vital organs do not receive sufficient blood flow.
 Unless blood flow is re-established, the infant will die.

-Many infants are diagnosed before birth when the birth defect is detected on a prenatal ultrasound examination done on the mother or on echocardiography done on the fetus.
+Many infants are diagnosed before birth when hypoplastic left heart syndrome is detected on a prenatal ultrasound examination done on the mother or on echocardiography (ultrasonography of the heart) done on the fetus.

 Diagnosis is suspected when doctors notice symptoms during an examination of the infant.
 Diagnosis is confirmed by emergency echocardiography Echocardiography and Other Ultrasound Procedures Ultrasonography uses high-frequency (ultrasound) waves bounced off internal structures to produce a moving image.
 It uses no x-rays.
 Ultrasonography of the heart (echocardiography) is one of... read more .

 Because most affected children with hypoplastic left heart syndrome are identified before birth, doctors begin giving a drug to keep the ductus open immediately after birth.

 All affected infants are treated in a neonatal intensive care unit or pediatric cardiac intensive care unit.
-A prostaglandin is given by vein to prevent closure of the ductus arteriosus or to reopen a narrowed ductus.
+Prostaglandin is given by vein to prevent closure of the ductus arteriosus or to reopen a narrowed ductus.
 Newborns, particularly those that are critically ill, usually require assistance with breathing (mechanical ventilation).
 Severely ill newborns may require drugs to improve heart function.

 Survival ultimately requires a series of surgical procedures that enable the right ventricle to take over the work of the underdeveloped left ventricle.